-Since this blog is dedicated to an audience interested in health as well as holiness, I’m obliged to address two areas of life that SHOULD NOT be divorced from one another: physical health and spiritual well-being.
-Believe it or not, these are not opposed, separate, or mutually exclusive.
+Therefore, I’m obliged to address two areas of life that SHOULD NOT be divorced from one another: physical health and spiritual well-being.
+These are not opposed, separate, or mutually exclusive.
 They draw from one another in amalgamation.

 I would like to take some time in this blog post to discuss why I think the Blessed Virgin Mary will be the ultimate refuge from the disease, war, and tyranny that we imminently face in 2021.
 I can do this by showing a couple of great examples of how she has already done so throughout history.